 Section 5.
 Election.

 If the number of qualified persons nominated for election to the Board of Directors of the Association is equal to the number of vacancies to be filled at the annual meeting of the members of the Association, the person or persons so nominated shall be declared elected to the Board of Directors by acclamation.
 If more qualified persons are nominated for election to the Board of Directors than the number of vacancies to be filled at the annual meeting of the members, the presiding officer shall appoint at least three (3) members to serve as election managers.
 Under the supervision of these election managers, an election by secret ballot shall be held at the principal office of the Association, or at such other place as the Board may designate and publicize, from the time of the adjournment of the annual meeting of the members until 6:00 P.M. that same date for the purpose of electing Directors to fill the vacancies.
-It shall be the responsibility of the manager of the Association to provide adequate personnel to determine eligibility of members for voting, to keep a register of members who vote, to hand out official ballots to qualified members, to tabulate the votes cast, and to perform such other services in connection with the election as may be delegated to them by the election managers.
+It shall be the responsibility of the Manager of the Association to provide adequate personnel to determine eligibility of members for voting, to keep a register of members who vote, to hand out official ballots to qualified members, to tabulate the votes cast, and to perform such other services in connection with the election as may be delegated to him by the election managers.
 The names of all qualified candidates who have been nominated as provided in these By-Laws shall appear on the official ballot furnished by the Association in alphabetical order.
-The manager may provide that voting be conducted through the use of electronic voting machines.
+The Manager may provide that voting be conducted through the use of electronic voting machines.
 If one (1) Director is to be elected, the candidate receiving the most votes shall be declared elected.
 If two (2) Directors are to be elected, the two candidates receiving the most votes shall be declared elected.
 The results of elections to the Board of Directors shall be published in a newspaper of general circulation in Alcorn County, Mississippi.

 Section 6.
 Voting for Directors.